andriustheviking/unreal-notes/unreal-objects.md

   - The created object then becomes the default object for the property when its object class is instantiated

 - `NewObject<T>`
-  - Function normally used to instansiate object after engine initialization, like during noraml gameplay.
+  - Function normally used to instantiate object after engine initialization, like during normal gameplay.
   - Provides several convenience overloads to handle most scenarios.

 - `UWorld::SpawnActor<T>`